BenjaminShinar/Books-Resources/README.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore Okun Kube fooa
+// cSpell:ignore Okun Kube fooa SVennam aaaabc
 -->

 # Books-Resources